Canop/glassbench/README.md

 ```

 The callback you give to `b.iter` will be executed many times after an initial warming.

-If you have some preparation to do, do it before.
+If you have some preparation to do, do it before `b.iter`.

 To prevent your function to be optimized away by the compiler, pass the values you build to `pretend_used`.

 The bench must be defined in `Cargo.toml` with `harness = false`: